Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Pearson Fellow Alum

-Manuel Bustamante, MPP'20, is a senior associate at Innovations for Poverty Action's Right-Fit Evidence Unit in Bogotá.
+Manuel Bustamante, MPP'20, is manager, Right Fit Evidence Unit at Innovations for Poverty Action's Right-Fit Evidence Unit in Bogotá.
 Previously he was an associate at 60 Decibels, a tech-enabled social impact measurement and customer intelligence company, and a graduate intern with the Giving Green team at IDinsight.

 While at Harris Public Policy, Bustamante served on the executive board of the International Development Policy Association, a student organization for Harris students interested in international development.
 He was an editor and staff writer for the Chicago Policy Review and also led a team in Chicago Booth’s Social New Venture Challenge with an initiative to promote effective political participation in Colombia.
 During summer 2019, Bustamante worked as an Open Society Fellow for Rights and Governance at the Institute for Security Studies (ISS) in Pretoria, South Africa.
 There, he was part of the Peace Operations and Peacebuilding Programme, a project that provided targeted policy research on the implementation of the African Union’s Mediation Support Unit, a technical institution dealing with conflict mediation on the continent.
 He also worked as a research intern with Upland Advisors, a peacebuilding advisory nonprofit organization.